LIFE IN THE SPIRIT

 Location: Horsham, Pennsylvania, United States

 A "Tentmaking Evangelist" credentialed as a licensed minister (Anchor Bay Evangelistic Association - non-denominational).
-Co-Founder of Kingdom Gospel Ministries, Inc. in its 38th year with a mission to reconcile people of different racial, ethnic, educational, and economic situations.
-Produces three weekly radio programs - edgy dramas, Sunday morning verse-by-verse Bible expository preaching, and messages derived from current events.
+Co-Founder of Kingdom Gospel Ministries, Inc., founded 1985, with a mission to reconcile people of different racial, ethnic, educational, and economic situations.
+Currently produces three weekly radio programs - edgy dramas, Sunday morning verse-by-verse Bible expository preaching, and messages derived from current events.
 He has archived many radio programs and written articles on the Internet and preached at numerous churches.
-A PA/NJ Architect with his own practice in its 44th year working on a wide variety of projects including churches, convenience stores, residences, and academies as well as industrial and recreational enterprises.
+A PA/NJ Architect with his own practice begun in 1979, working on a wide variety of projects including churches, academies, convenience stores, residences and more.
 Helped in property acquisitions and worked with real estate investors.
 Acutely interested in politics since a teenager with many articles published over the years as well as a long-running political blog.
 Was an invited writer for Community Voices in the Philadelphia Inquirer.
 Guest on a Talk Radio show discussing race relations and on "It's Your Call", a TV show with Lynn Doyle dealing with the subject of interethnic marriage.

 Tuesday, November 3, 2020